Weiyuan-Lane/size-limit-slimbox/README.md

 =========
 This is an extension to Christophe Beyls's Slimbox 2 implementation, featuring an additional option to allow for limitations of the displayed image when Slimbox loads so that it doesn't load past the current screen width.

+Please refer to the [original wiki page](https://github.com/cbeyls/slimbox/wiki/) for the in depth explanation on how slimbox works.

+The addition found in this extension can be enabled / disabled via the additional options when setting up slimbox
+* **limit:** Boolean; if set to false, reverts to original slimbox implementation where displayed images are not limited by screen size.
+Default value is true, where the automated limiting occurs.

+For rest of the options in the original implementation, visit the [setup](https://github.com/cbeyls/slimbox/wiki/jQuery-Manual#setup) page.

 Slimbox 2
 =========